lucid-dreem/tisbhacks.github.io/README.md

 # TISBHacks Website

-Website for TISBHacks, a 48-hour hackathon for high school students.
+Website for TISBHacks, a 48-hour hackathon for middle school and high school students.